 Sharp Island used to be on the edge of a caldera 140 million years ago.
 The rock types feature volcanic debris and silica rich viscous lava, which for those who aren’t geological savvy, means pink coloured rocks with wavy patterns.
 The pineapple rocks are an attraction in itself too, a result of weathering and exfoliation of the rock.

 The other side of the island faces the lighthouse, and is a pretty great photo spot:

 One of the marine parks in Hong Kong, it is also known as Jone’s Cove and is on the northern end of Sai Kung.
-A kayaking and snorkelling hotspot, the best way to get there is by the green minivan route 7 from the Sai Kung Pier.
+A kayaking and snorkelling hotspot, Hoi Ha is among the best place for watersports beginner due to its sheltered bay.

+How to get there: The green minivan route 7 from the Sai Kung Pier.
 The ride isn’t short either, and during weekends and public holidays, it is normal to wait for 2 minivans before you are able to get on.

-With no refreshment point, you must bring your own drinks and food and either hike in from the East Dam or take a speedboat from the Sai Kung pier for 150 HKD.
+With no refreshment point, you must bring your own drinks and food and either hike in from the East Dam or take a speedboat from the Sai Kung pier for 160 HKD.
 I thoroughly recommend planning your day ahead as taxi fare from East Dam back out can be significantly higher in the evening with taxi drivers raising the price.

 Hi, my name is Nam.
 I am 24 and spent half my life in Hong Kong and the other half in UK.
 I believe there's endless experience and beauty in the world and this is me chronicling how to experience the best at the best price.